Optimality-Based Control Space Reduction for Infinite-Dimensional Control Spaces: Conclusion

 \subsection{Declarations}

-\begin{itemize} \item \textbf{Funding}: The authors acknowledge funding by the Federal Ministry of Education and Research (grant no. 05M22VSA). \item \textbf{Code availability statement}: The code to reproduce the numerical experiments is available at \cite{code}. \item \textbf{Competing Interests}: The authors have no relevant financial or non-financial interests to disclose. \item \textbf{Data availability}: Data sharing not applicable to this article as no datasets were generated or analysed during the current study. \item \textbf{Authors' contributions}: M.K. prepared the initial manuscript and carried out the software implementation, which was then revised by S.V..
-S.V. was responsible for the review, supervision, project administration, and funding acquisition.
+\begin{itemize} \item \textbf{Funding}: The authors acknowledge funding by the Federal Ministry of Education and Research (grant no. 05M22VSA). \item \textbf{Code availability statement}: The code to reproduce the numerical experiments is available at \cite{code}. \item \textbf{Competing Interests}: The authors have no relevant financial or non-financial interests to disclose. \item \textbf{Data availability}: Data sharing is not applicable to this article as no datasets were generated or analysed during the current study. \item \textbf{Authors' contributions}: M.K. prepared the initial manuscript and carried out the software implementation.
+S.V. was responsible for supervision and funding acquisition.
 All authors reviewed and approved the final manuscript. \end{itemize}